jshimbo/chirp-convert/README.rst

 6. Delete channel 0 and QA the file.

-7. File -> Save As to the final Chirp file.
+7. File -> Save As to your final Chirp file.

 Done.